menu icon

 • Bring the rice and water to a boil over medium to high heat.
 Once at a boil, reduce the heat to low to bring it to a simmer.
 Gently stir the rice, cover, and simmer for 15 minutes.

 • Turn off heat and allow the rice to rest, covered, for a further 15 minutes.
-Allow the rice to cool before using.
+Fluff the rice and allow the rice to cool before using.

 Notes